 Tory took this rationalism to its limits, I would credit him with the ability to embody, quite literally, the human form within the letter.
 This is not to say he produced beautiful lettering, some would argue, such as Giovan Francesco Cresci and much later Stanley Morrison that this was all ‘cabalistic abracadabra’.
 However you cannot deny the anthropomorphic delineation, inseparable from the very beginnings of this search for the perfect letter, utilising the classical and humanistic rationalism many sought to promote.

 The final reference I would like to make, and perhaps most relevant, in regards to this discussion is the emergence, use, and growth of typefaces.
-I would briefly draw attention to typographic terminology, in particular type anatomy.
-There are many terms used to describe individual parts of letterforms, and a fair few that ascribe to human form, for example: arm, body, crotch, leg, shoulder, and spine.
-What excites me most about a typeface is the ability to evoke a feeling, personality or characteristic, perceived by the observer.
-Because this particular point stems directly from perception, it should be pointed out that observers may not perceive unanimously; however, I do think people would be on the same wavelength.
-An alphabet rendered in Bembo is different in form and sensibility than that of Bodoni, Helvetica, Futura, and equally between themselves.
+A typeface has the ability to evoke a feeling, personality or characteristic, perceived by the observer.
+Due to this stemming from a point of perception, it should be pointed out that observers may not perceive unanimously; however, I do think people would be on the same wavelength.
+An alphabet rendered in Bembo is different in form and sensibility than that of Bodoni, Gill Sans, Helvetica, and equally between themselves.
 Typography has a responsibility to render specific characters representing speech sound and instruction, an ‘A’ will always be an ‘A’, but the subtle beauties and governing rules defining the design of each individual typeface are what influence perception.
 It is not uncommon for a typeface to be described as having warmth, feeling cold, looking angry, sharp or jolly and happy, sometimes friendly, perhaps honest, even possessing strength, weakness, or ‘life’ itself.
 These notions are not literal, when somebody describes a typeface as ‘warm’ they are not referring to temperature, as with all the examples I’ve provided and more, they are eluding to very real human feelings, emotions or characteristics - this is anthropomorphism at its best.

 ‘If letters are the clothes that words wear, then it surely follows that there must be as many typefaces as there are voices, languages, and emotions.’ – Erik Spiekermann